 Our goal in all things is to help persons "grow in the grace and knowledge of our Lord and Savior Jesus Christ" (II Peter 3:18), so that we together will "reach unity in the faith and in the knowledge of God's Son, growing into a mature man with a stature measured by Christ's fullness" (Ephesians 4:13).
 If there is anything we can do to help you toward these ends, please let us know.

-Terry Cline, a farmer and builder, serves as elder for Dayton Mennonite and is involved in various local ministries, such as the Hinton Mennonite Relief Center.
-He also serves on the DMC Church Council.
-He and his wife Barbara have five young adult children and two grandchildren.
+Terry Cline, a farmer and builder, serves as elder for Dayton Mennonite and is involved in various local ministries, such as the Hinton Relief Center. .
+He and his wife Barbara have five young adult children and nine grandchildren.

 Buff and Debbie Showalter have been members of DMC since 1996.
 Buff's primary occupation is farming, he is also vice president of Poultry Specialties.
 In the past he has served the church as Trustee, Sunday School superintendent, chaired various committees and coordinates prison ministry.